hasura/graphql-engine/docs/graphql/manual/actions/codegen/examples/python-flask.rst

           user = user_response["data"]["insert_user_one"]
           return CreateUserOutput(**user).to_json()

-To test this out, send an HTTP request to your Flask API at ``/signup`` with an email and password.
-You should get a successful response like this:
+To test this out, send an HTTP request to your Flask API at ``/signup`` with an email and password:

 .. code-block:: http